 - 31. The Partnership shall facilitate and support programmes and activities organised and agreed by them, which promote access and recreational use, understanding and enjoyment of Carron Valley and its facilities. - 32.
-The Partnership agree to ensure that any publicity material provided in respect of Carron Valley is accurate, appeals to the Partnership's target audience and promotes the use of Carron Valley. - 33.
+The Partnership agree to ensure that any publicity material provided in respect of Carron Valley reflects & acknowledges the CV Partnership, is accurate, appeals to the Partnership's target audience, and promotes the use of Carron Valley. - 33.
 The Partnership agree to encourage the use of the Forest by the general public with a range of recreational interests - 34.
-The Partnership agrees that their actions and activities in respect to this agreement and delivery of the development plan will not compromise the Commission or Scottish Water in delivery of their or other third parties business rights and interests and the impacts on all users of the Forest. - 35.
-The Partnership agree to ensure that all publicity, public relations or similar events with which they may be involved in respect of the Forest will be consistent with the aims of the Carron Valley Partnership.
-Is this the same as p.
-32!? - 36.
-The Partnership shall agree an events program well in advance to allow adequate planning and where required a permission to be issued.
+The Partnership agrees that their actions and activities in respect to this Aagreement and delivery of the Ddevelopment Palan will not compromise the Commission or Scottish Water in delivery of their or other third parties business rights and interests, and the or negatively impacts on all users of the Forest. - 35.
+The Partnership agree to ensure that all publicity, public relations or similar events with which they may be involved in respect of the Forest will be consistent with the aims of the Carron Valley Partnership. - 36.
+The Partnership shall develop, agree and implement an events programme (where possible well in advance) to allow adequate planning and where required a FCS/SW permission to be issued.
 These can be staged individually or jointly and should aim to promote Carron Valley.
-Permission for events will be sort from and not unreasonably withheld by the Commission or Scottish Water.
+Permission for events will be sought from and not unreasonably withheld by the Commission or Scottish Water.